 For example, if parents reward their child for excessive demands of care, these habits persist as he or she gets older.
 In addition, overly anxious and protective parents may reinforce a lack of independence in their child, and, therefore, lead to more dependent personality traits.

 Theories of unconscious emotional conflicts, negative thought processes, and fears can also contribute to a dependent personality disorder diagnosis.
 Those diagnosed with this disorder may be a result of self-perception and cognitive thoughts of others.
 A dependent person may view themselves as powerless, while others around them are powerful and capable.

 Furthermore, a dependent personality disorder is commonly observed in women in comparison to men, and those who have experienced a chronic physical illness.
 A major physical illness requiring much caregiving and less autonomy can cause a person to feel more worthless, pessimistic, and feel less capable to care for or make decisions for themselves.

-In addition, children with separation anxiety are at a greater risk of developing a dependent personality disorder.
+In addition, children with separation anxiety are at a greater risk of developing this type of personality disorder.